deeplearning4j/deeplearning4j/eigenvector.md

 PCA is a tool for finding patterns in high-dimensional data such as images.

 To get to PCA, we’re going to quickly gloss some basic statistical ideas so we can weave them together later.
-The first is *variance*, and variance is a property of data.
+The first is *variance*.

+Variance is a property of data.
 If I take a team of Dutch basketball players and measure their height, those measurements won’t have a lot of variance.
 They’ll all be grouped above six feet.

-But if I throw in a classroom of psychotic kindergartners as well as a few CIA spies that have been selected for appearing utterly normal in every way, then the combined group’s height measurements will have a lot of variance.
+But if I throw in a classroom of psychotic kindergartners as well as a few CIA spies that have been carefully selected for appearing average in every way, then the combined group’s height measurements will have a lot of variance.
 Variance is the spread, or the amount of difference that data expresses.

 Let's assume you plotted the age (x axis) and height (y axis) of those indivuals and came up with an oblong scatterplot:

 ![Alt text](../img/scatterplot.png)

 PCA draws straight, explanatory lines through data, like linear regression.

-Each straight line represents a "principal component," or a relationship between a given and the dependent variable.
+Each straight line represents a "principal component," or a relationship between an independent and dependent variable.
 While there are as many principle components as there are dimensions in the data, PCA's role is to prioritize them.

 The first principal component bisects a scatterplot with a straight line in a way that explains the most variance; that is, it follows the longest dimension of the data.
+In the graph above, it would slice down the length of the baguette.

-The second cuts through the data perpendicular to the first, fitting the errors produced by the first.
+The second principal component cuts through the data nearly perpendicular to the first, fitting the errors produced by the first.
 The third fits the errors from the first and second principal components and so forth.

 ## Covariance Matrix

+Now imagine that we compose a square matrix of numbers that describe the variance of the data, and the covariance among variables.
+This is the *covariance matrix*.
+Like many many other matrices, it has its very own eigenvectors.

-Finding the eigenvectors and eigenvalues of the *covariance matrix* is the equivalent of fitting those straight lines.
-Eigenvalues are simply the coefficients attached to eigenvectors, which give them magnitude.
-They represent the data's variance along eigenvector axes.
+Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principal-componant lines to the variance of the data.

+*Eigenvalues*, another term you will encounter, are simply the coefficients attached to eigenvectors, which give the axes magnitude.
+In this case, they are the measure of the data's variance.

 If two variables increase and decrease together (a line going up and to the right), they have a positive covariance, and if one decreases while the other increases, they have a negative covariance (a line going down and to the right).